rebuild-lang/rfcs/text/00014-block_grouping.md

 Generally the visibility is hindered, so we should disallow it until we find a reasonable use case.
 Ending the arguments after `end` with another `:` colon, would be very strange.

-### How are block associated to function arguments?
+### How are arguments passed to the block?

+Blocks themselves have no arguments.
+The usage of blocks in Ruby is quite confusing.
+They are somehow a mixture of a lambda and a real code block.

+The blocks we use here behave like in control flow statements.
+Each block has it's own sub-scope.

-This topic should be discussed in a separate RFC.
+Adding arguments to block might be discussed in a later RFC.